Geborgen/nordic-souls/README.md

 - All mod authors for their hard work
 - The Wabbajack team for making this awesome tool
 - Other Wabbajack list authors for their help and inspiration
+- The Community Helpers in my Discord server for their amazing assistance with ideas, testing, and community support
-- All the members of my Discord who have helped develop the list, through finding issues and contributing ideas
+- Everyone who has played the list that has helped in some way, through finding issues and contributing ideas
+- Waffles for the logo and branding
 - Based Department (you know who you are)